Draudnaut/DARP/README.md

 # DARP
+## introduction
 research Project for DARP
-This is a research work.
+This is the code for our research in Dial-A-Ride Problem.
+## configuration setting